aselshall/eds/L/L1/installing_python.md

 pip install geemap
 ```
 #### Extra (optional):
 The following library may not work for the current python or JupyterLab version.
-Check [jupyter-ai](https://github.com/jupyterlab/jupyter-ai) documentatin for requirements.
+Check [jupyter-ai](https://github.com/jupyterlab/jupyter-ai) documentation for requirements.
 You might need to downgrade your python version to meet the python version requirement.
 ```python
 pip install jupyter-ai
 ```